-The AAHOM occasionally has options for volunteers over the age of 14 (check ahead; options aren’t available as of February 2019).
+The AAHOM occasionally has options for volunteers over the age of 14 (check ahead).
 Volunteering jobs available for teens include docent, activities facilitator and activities facilitator lead.

 Duties for each job vary, but they generally include running hands-on activities for special events and school groups, facilitating exhibits and interacting with visitors.

 All volunteer jobs require some form of training.

 - Hours: Store: 11 a.m.-6 p.m.
 Tuesday and Thursday, 11 a.m.-4 p.m.
 Saturday; closed Wednesday, Friday and Sunday-Monday

 Arts & Scraps recycles hundreds of pounds of materials through fun and interactive activities with children and families.
 Teens can volunteer at either the store or the warehouse.